 These are light and crispy because they are fried in oil.
+They seem like delicious Corn Fritters in a lot of ways as well.
 With just a few ingredients, I could make these and see if the standard hoe cake was any match for good ole pancakes.

 What Makes this Johnny Cake Recipe special?